khalidua/SOLID_DP/solid-design-patterns.md

         self._toppings = []

     def get_description(self):
-        # Common implementation for all pizza types
         ...
 ```

 ## Detailed SOLID Principle Analysis

-### Single Responsibility Principle (SRP)
+### Single Responsibility Principle
-- Each class has a single, well-defined responsibility:
+- Each class has a single responsibility:
   - `PizzaFactory` creates pizzas
   - `InventoryManager` manages inventory
   - `PaymentStrategy` handles payment methods
-  - `Pizza` manages pizza-related operations
+  - `Pizza` manages pizza operations

-### Open/Closed Principle (OCP)
+### Open/Closed Principle
 - The system allows extension without modification:
   - New pizza types can be added to `PizzaFactory`
   - New payment methods can be added by implementing `PaymentStrategy`
-  - New toppings can be easily incorporated into the existing structure
+  - New toppings can be easily added into the existing methods

-### Liskov Substitution Principle (LSP)
+### Liskov Substitution Principle
-- Derived classes can be used interchangeably:
+- Derived classes can be used without problems:
   - Different pizza types inherit from the base `Pizza` class
-  - Payment strategies can be swapped without changing the core logic
+  - Payment strategies can be swapped without changing the logic

-### Interface Segregation Principle (ISP)
+### Interface Segregation Principle
-- Interfaces are kept minimal and focused:
+- Interfaces are focused:
   - `PaymentStrategy` has a single method `pay()`
-  - `Pizza` has clear, minimal interface methods
+  - `Pizza` has clear interface methods

-### Dependency Inversion Principle (DIP)
+### Dependency Inversion Principle
-- High-level modules depend on abstractions:
+- some classes depends on abstractions:
   - `PaymentStrategy` is an abstract base class
   - `InventoryManager` provides a global access point
-  - Concrete implementations depend on abstract interfaces